How to REST?

 BookReview: RESTful Web Services

-An article, posted almost 15 years ago filed in web, internet, java, ruby, development, http, RESTful, software, webservices, methodiek, BookReview, general, programmable web, services, uri & rest.
+An article, posted more than 15 years ago filed in web, internet, java, ruby, development, http, RESTful, software, webservices, methodiek, BookReview, general, programmable web, services, uri & rest.

 Web Services hebben we het over het gedeelte van het internet dat begrepen kan worden, in tegenstelling tot het gewone web van web sites, door computer systemen.
 Er zijn verschillende manieren hoe je computer A over het internet met computer B kunt laten praten, en de RESTful wijze is er daar 1 van.
 In het boek RESTful Web Services, geschreven door Leonard Richardson en Sam Ruby (ISBN nr.: (978) 0596529260), wordt deze wijze uitgebreid behandeld.